travisbutcher/local-government-online-apps/doc/markdown/HowJavaScriptFilesAreOrganized.md

 ### Documentation

 All JavaScript is documented using [JSDoc][] tags so that code documentation may be automatically generated.
-The documentation may be accessed [here][javascript code doc];
+The documentation may be accessed [here][javascript code doc].

 ### Validation